 Chris.
 I actually did a relationship resolution in January but forgot all about it until now.
 I feel so ashamed and afraid to look at it because I know I have derailed.
 Anyway, now I am going to take it out and read it although I was more positive when I wrote it than now.
-All the same, even if some things are hard for me to take out of the list, I will give it my best shot.
+All the same, even if some things are hard for me to take off the list, I will give it my best shot.

 Concentrate on the positive goals

 Angela & Akin.
 We are already in the fifth month of the year.
 With this pandemic and everything, our relationship goals may have been disrupted.
 However, our thinking is if you are in a relationship, think about all the positives you have to be grateful for.
 Work up a feel-good state, and list on paper all the wonderful things you like about your relationship.
 Stay optimistic.
 Stay in this wishful mode for 15 minutes.
 Try to do this at least once a day.
 Concentrating on positive goals helps you make it happen.
 Also, remember all the blessings you have to be grateful for.
 Then, go a step further by thanking your darling partner.
 Put into words these positive thoughts as often as possible.
 It is a great healing experience.

 Give yourself a pat on the back

 Jane.
 It may sound impossible in this challenging time of relationships made in a pandemic.
-But you should feel proud of yourself when you realise the progress you have made with your wish list.
+But you should feel proud of yourself when you realize the progress you have made with your wish list.
 I give myself a pat on the back.
 I see life as a continuous journey of self-development.
 It is so crucial to aim to feel comfortable and be yourself.
 This applies to the physical, emotional, and spiritual senses.